What is Continuous Improvement?

 Which industries should be implementing Continual Improvement?

-While all industries would benefit from implementing continual improvement tools, there are specific industries that Southpac International has worked with to deliver visible results.
+All industries would benefit from implementing continual improvement tools.
+However, there are specific industries that Southpac International has worked with to deliver visible results.

-From mining, manufacturing and construction to retail and services, our clients now have systems in place that will enhance and sustain continual improvement – making teamwork, learning and innovation a positive and rewarding part of their organisations.
-These companies employ continual improvement tools to nurture a culture of collaboration, innovation and sharing among employees and management collectively.
+From mining, manufacturing, and construction to retail and services, Southpac clients now have systems in place that will enhance and sustain continual improvement.
+These systems make teamwork, learning and innovation a positive and rewarding part of their organisations.
+These companies employ continual improvement tools to collectively nurture a culture of collaboration, innovation and sharing among employees and management.

 Continuous Improvement In The Workplace

 Continuous improvement is usually considered a good thing.
-However, when continuous improvement in one area impacts negatively on another it may not be so good.
-To ensure that we are always moving forward consideration must be given to all areas of the organisation, and the environment that it operates within, to ensure change in one area does not impact negatively on another.
-This is true systems thinking.
+However, when continuous improvement in one area negatively impacts another, it may not be so good.
+To ensure that we are always moving forward, consideration must be given to all areas of the organisation, including the environment that it operates within.
+This will ensure that change in one area does not negatively impact another.
+This is proper systems thinking.

-Most of us face all kinds of improvement programs in our daily work that are specifically directed to improving the parts.
+Most of us face all kinds of improvement programs in our daily work, specifically to improve the parts.
 We tend to focus on improving the metrics in one area without consideration for another.
-It is as if those metrics are the most important in terms of our work, but even more ignorant is focusing on them separately and not thinking on what the effects on the system are as a whole.
+It is as if those metrics are the most important in our work, but even more ignorant is focusing on them separately rather than thinking about the effects on the system as a whole.
 Finding deficiencies and getting rid of them is not continuous improvement.
 Determine what you want, not what you don’t want.

 Southpac International’s Systems for Continual Improvement Course

 Our course on Systems for Continual Improvement encapsulates the most progressive and innovative thinking in continuous improvement theories and methods.
-To remain current and fresh in this competitive market, it is important that businesses encourage their stakeholders and employees to invest their time and ideas into planning, acting, engaging and reporting on what systems work for each of the company requirements.
+To remain current and fresh in this competitive market, businesses must encourage their stakeholders and employees to invest their time and ideas into planning, acting, engaging, and reporting on what systems work for each company requirement.

-Our course is not going to teach you just the root-cause analysis program, or even an understanding as to why campaigns or programs haven’t worked out the way it was imagined.
+Our course will not teach you just the root-cause analysis program or even an understanding of why campaigns or programs haven’t worked out how they were imagined.
 Southpac International addresses proactive change by addressing the crux of the crucial events in the organisation and dovetailing these in dedicated programs.

 Who we work with